 Notes: Demand manifolds for different values of the Box-Cox transform parameter λ using the U.S. income distribution and the rest of the model specification of Berry et al. (1999).
-The dot identified as "BLP (95/99" corresponds to the average estimated curvature and elasticity value using the BLP automobile data and estimation best practices as outlined in Conlon and Gortmaker (2020).
+The dot identified as "BLP (95/99)" corresponds to the average estimated curvature and elasticity value using the BLP automobile data and estimation best practices as outlined in Conlon and Gortmaker (2020).

-introduction, where we display the elasticity and curvature combinations of two alternative models of demand for breakfast cereal in the spirit of Nevo (2001).
-Now, we rely on the automobile data from Berry, Levinsohn and Pakes (1995) to illustrate the elasticity and curvature properties of a ML model with income effects modulated by the power parameter λ , contrasting the original BLP specification ($\lambda=0$) with a quasi-linear specification with a common price sensitivity ($\lambda=1$) and two in-between cases ($\lambda=0.5$ and $\lambda=0.7$).
-We estimate four separate sets of preferences holding λ fixed at each value, otherwise following BLP in choice of specification and identification strategy.
-Figure 7 shows the scatter plots of $(\hat{\varepsilon}, \hat{\rho})$ for each automobile model in the BLP data under these four alternative specifications.
+and two in-between cases ($\lambda = 0.5$ and $\lambda = 0.75$).
+We estimate four sets of preferences holding λ fixed at each value, otherwise following BLP in choice of specification and identification strategy.
+Figure 7 shows the scatter plots of ($\hat{\varepsilon}, \hat{\rho}$) for each automobile model in the BLP data under these four alternative specifications.

 The top left panel represents the quasi-linear case.
-The average estimated automobile demand elasticity is $\hat{\varepsilon}=2.75$ with nearly full (single-product) pass-through, $\hat{\rho}=0.99$, as any mixed MNL without idiosyncratic price sensitivity is necessarily log-concave, as shown in Section 4.1.
+The average estimated automobile demand elasticity is $\hat{\varepsilon} = 2.75$ with nearly full (single-product) pass-through, $\hat{\rho} = 0.99$, as any mixed MNL without idiosyncratic price sensitivity is necessarily log-concave, as shown in Section 4.1.
 Note also the sorting of automobiles by price: the estimated demand is substantially more elastic for the most expensive vehicles.

 The demand estimates are log-convex for all automobile models whenever we allow for some income effects, as shown in the other three panels of Figure 7.
 Reducing λ increases the importance of income effects through smaller price responses by higher-income households.
-Moving from quasi-linear demand to demand with income effects does not change the average estimated elasticity significantly, reaching $\hat{\varepsilon}{\rm BLP}=2.83$ when $\lambda=0$.
-Despite the similar average price elasticity, the distribution of curvature (passthrough) varies substantially across specifications.
+Moving from quasi-linear demand to demand with income effects does not significantly change the average estimated elasticity, reaching $\hat{\varepsilon}{\text{BLP}} = 2.83$ when $\lambda = 0$.
+Despite the similar average price elasticity, the curvature distribution (passthrough) varies substantially across specifications.
 This is similar to what we observed in the motivating RTE cereal case.
 Relative to the quasi-linear specification, the expensive (cheap) market segment is much less (more) competitive under the BLP model.